crossplane/crossplane/design/design-doc-composition.md

 ```

 When an application is modelled as a Kubernetes custom resource - for example a
-`kind: Wordpress` resource - Crossplane's goal is to use said resource to render
+`Wordpress` resource - Crossplane's goal is to use said resource to render one
-one or more lower level resources that will actually trigger a deployment of
+or more lower level resources that will actually trigger a deployment of
 Wordpress.
-Crossplane may for example render a `kind: MySQLInstance`, a `kind:
+Crossplane may for example render a `MySQLInstance`, a `Deployment`,
-Deployment`, and a `kind: Service`.
-This process is known as reconciliation; the
+and a `Service`.
+This process is known as reconciliation; the input resource is
-input resource is reconciled with the output resources.
-It's also an example of
+reconciled with the output resources.
+It's also an example of composition; the
-composition; the `kind: Wordpress` is reconciled by composing resources in the
+`Wordpress` is reconciled by composing resources in the Kubernetes API, as
-Kubernetes API, as opposed to being reconciled by orchestrating an external
+opposed to being reconciled by orchestrating an external system.
-system.

 The composition of a Crossplane application depends on two inputs; the custom
 resource that represents the application and a template for the outputs.
 The